zach-crossett/OKCupid-Machine-Learning-Project/README.md

  The data used (included as a compressed CSV file) has a record of ~60k users.

- An overview of OkCupid can be found on their homepage:  https://www.okcupid.com/
+ An overview of OkCupid can be found on their company homepage:  https://www.okcupid.com/